 I’ve always thought this book was fantastic.
 My thoughts on some elements of it have been complicated over time, but it still remains that it’s a fantastic book.

-In this review series, I’m rereading all of Tamora Pierce’s books set in the Tortall universe in preparation for Tempests and Slaughter, the 20th Tortall book.
-In this post I’ll be reviewing Wild Magic the first book in the Immortals quartet.
+In this review series, I’ve been reading all of Tamora Pierce’s Tortall books.
+In this post I’ll be going over Emperor Mage, the third book in the Immortals quartet.